CityU-T/RCP-GNN/README.md

 ```

 ## Installation
 We implement our code by [TrochCP](https://github.com/ml-stat-Sustech/TorchCP) toolbox.
+See `requirements.txt` for the packages.

 ## Reference